kgdunn/pid-book/process-monitoring/ewma-charts.rst

 In the next figure, we show a comparison of the weights used in different monitoring charts studied so far.

 From the above discussion and the weights shown for the 4 different charts, it should be clear now how an EWMA chart is a tradeoff between a Shewhart chart and a CUSUM chart.
 As :math:`\lambda \rightarrow 1`, the EWMA chart behaves more as a Shewhart chart, giving only weight to the most recent observation.
 While as :math:`\lambda \rightarrow 0` the EWMA chart starts to have an infinite memory (like a CUSUM chart).
+There are 12 data points used in the example, so the CUSUM 'weight' is one twelfth or :math:`\approx 0.0833`.

 .. image:: ../figures/monitoring/explain-weights-for-process-monitoring.png
 	:alt: ../figures/monitoring/explain-weights-for-process-monitoring.R